 Personal HistoryBecause I hate colouring-in

 My background is not Christian, or even "non-Christian" (in the sense of "an alternative to Christianity" or "in reaction to Christianity").
 My mother is vaguely pantheistic; my father is an atheist.
-My father's parents followed, as far as I know, Chinese traditional religious beliefs; my mother's parents are half-Jewish atheists.
+My father's parents may have followed Chinese traditional religious practice with a humanist overlay; my mother's parents were half-Jewish atheists.
 I never went to any kind of Sunday school, nor had any acquaintance with the bible stories as a child.

 There was one exception.

 My first encounter with Christianity was at primary school, where we were required to attend scripture classes.
 My mother, thinking it would be a good idea for me to have some knowledge of religion, suggested I attend Church of England scripture class, but said I was welcome to change if I didn't like it.
 Apparently - and I don't remember this directly - I came home after the first lesson talking about God and Jesus and really quite excited by the whole idea, but after a few weeks I asked for a note so I could attend non-scripture.
 My best guess at the reason for this was that after the first few classes the teacher had decided we were too young to learn anything serious and had put us to colouring in pictures of the Nativity... and if there was anything I loathed in primary school it was colouring in.
 If they'd started teaching us abstract theology I would probably be a minister now.